Emojis Decoded: Leveraging ChatGPT for Enhanced Understanding in Social Media Communications: Introduction

+We hypothesize that ChatGPT could offer potential solutions to two key challenges related to emoji interpretation, based on prior explorations.
+First, given ChatGPT's demonstrated superiority over human annotators in various text annotation tasks \cite{kocon2023chatgpt}, we believe it may possess a deep understanding of emoji usage.
+As such, it could replace human workers in labeling emoji attributes, reducing the need for crowd-sourcing efforts and lowering costs.
+Second, when users encounter unfamiliar emojis or are unsure of their meanings, ChatGPT’s ability to explain emoji semantics could effectively prevent misunderstandings.

+On the other hand, previous work suggests that there exist hallucinations in LLMs' generations \cite{zhang2023siren}, inconsistencies between the model's output and the real-world facts or user input.
+Whether ChatGPT can produce generations similar to humans for the meaning of emojis is still questionable.
+Delineating the boundaries of ChatGPT’s capabilities across emoji-related tasks of varying difficulty is essential for driving progress in future emoji research.

-To verify ChatGPT's potential on emoji research and application, our paper conducts a qualitative and quantitative study about ChatGPT's understanding on emoji usage in multiple tasks.
+To verify ChatGPT's potential on emoji research and application, our paper conducts a set of qualitative and quantitative studies about ChatGPT's understanding on emoji usage in multiple tasks.
 Based on the current work on emoji studies, we propose three research questions to probe the ChatGPT's capability on emoji-related tasks.

 \begin{description} \item[RQ1] Does ChatGPT generate similar explanations on emoji semantics, sentiments, and usage intentions as humans? \item[RQ2] Does ChatGPT encode knowledge about emoji usage patterns associated with different communities? \item[RQ3] What is the performance of ChatGPT in emoji-related downstream tasks? \end{description}